 You know that part of the workout video when you want to give up and turn off your TV, but the instructor tells you to dig deep and find your inner motivator?
 Yup, the same thing applies to studying the Bible.
 Decide what your motivation for studying the Bible is.

-The best motivation for studying the Bible is to know and love God more.
+The best motivation for studying the Bible every day is to know and love God more.
 It is through His Word that we learn about God’s character and will for our lives.
 We learn what He requires of us, so that we may obey.
 We come to truly understand what it means to love God and love others.

 A Habit, Not a Chore